OREGON JUDGE CREATES A THIRD GENDER: LIVING IN FANTASYLAND

 Thus, on June 10, 2016, a Multnomah County Circuit Court judge caved to the latest PC trend, making history by “legally” changing Jamie’s gender to “nonbinary.”
 This historical event went almost unnoticed in the same year an American president issued an Executive Order to allow boys into girls’ restrooms “if the boy felt like a girl that day.”

 Of course, no amount of paperwork can alter the facts.
-Scientifically, genetically, biologically and medically, Jamie is still a man, albeit a man with breasts who wears women’s clothing.
+Scientifically, genetically, biologically and medically, Jamie is still a man, albeit a man with breasts who wears women’s clothing and takes female hormones.